Our accomplishments, may it be completion of successful projects or demonstrations, or other events, are often reported in various media platforms.

 Applied Autonomy has been awarded funding from Miljøteknologiordningen at Innovation Norway to develop a tool to help people choose sustainable transportation methods.
 The Norwegian government has a goal that all increases in city traffic shall be through people walking, biking or using public transportation.
 Today, static toll roads are the main tool for changing the transport behaviour.
 This new project aims at developing a more flexible system which considers more factors and therefore might feel more fair for everybody.

-Workshop in partnership with Kongsberg Kommune, Statens Vegevesen, Forskningsprosjektet Bevegelse, Kongsberg Technology Park and Spring looking into use cases and how to deploy autonomous maintenance machines.
+Workshop in partnership with Kongsberg Kommune, Statens Vegvesen, Forskningsprosjektet Bevegelse, Kongsberg Technology Park and Spring looking into use cases and how to deploy autonomous maintenance machines.
 The goal is to improve areas for walking and bicycling, and to make cities safe and clean.

 The experience from the demonstrator were very good, both in regards to the Spring1 machine and the control centre of Applied Autonomy including real-time video with Telenor 5G.

 Can autonomous transport provide increased mobility for the hearing and vision impaired?
 The Signo foundation is testing the consept.

 Applied Autonomy is mentioned in the 2019 KPMG Autonomous Vehicle Readiness Report as a contribution for Norway's position as number two in Innovation and Technology.
 Applied Autonomy provides operation, fleet management and regulation of self-driving vehicles.
 The recognition from KPMG is a confirmation that we as a company provide solutions that are useful for the autonomous vehicle market.

 Shared autonomous vehicles are a game changer for urban mobility.
 Applied Autonomy helps cities and transport companies to bring autonomous vehicles into their transport systems.

 The Explorer is a showroom for Norwegian green and sustainable solutions.